elastic/ecs/rfcs/text/0023-match_only_text-data-type.md

 The goal here is to research and understand the impact of these changes on users in the community and development teams across Elastic.
 2-5 sentences each.
 -->

-### Ingestion mechanisms

 Ingestion mechanisms will need to adopt the new mappings to index fields as the new type.
-Since both `text` and `match_only_text` are members of the `text` type family, this will not cause a conflict in Kibana index patterns across indices using the two types for the same field.
+However, since both `text` and `match_only_text` are members of the `text` type family, this will not cause a conflict in Kibana index patterns across indices using the two types for the same field.

 As with all type changes in ECS, the ECS team will benchmark and identify any significant storage, indexing, or query changes.
 The Elasticsearch performance will be engaged, if necessary, to determine the results.
 However, `match_only_text` is a `text` field with these settings:

 * `index_options: docs`
 * `norms: false`

-As a convention, ECS already sets `norms: false` on all `text` fields, so this setting should have no impact on performance.
+ECS already sets `norms: false` on all `text` fields as a convention, so this setting should have no impact on performance.
 Setting `index_options: docs` only indexes the doc number and has already been recommended to reduce the disk usage needed for indexing.

-Negative performance or storage side-effects from this change are not expected, beyond the noted limitation that phrase and interval queries will run slower.
+Negative performance or storage side-effects from this change are not expected, except the noted limitation of phrase and interval queries will run slower.

-### `.text` multi-fields

-Many ECS `keyword` type fields also include a `text` multi-field.
-Migrating those additional `text` multi-fields to `match_only_text` was initially considered as part of this proposal, but it was later decided to hold off and revisit migrating these multi-fields at a later time.

 ## Concerns